 If you can't find weatherstripping, you can still weatherproof your windows with foam tape, which is particularly useful for curved window types.
 Simply cut it to size and cover up the gaps.

 How do you stop a drafty window once and for all?

 The simple answer is to invest in or install new windows yourself.
-It might cost you at first (less so if you DIY) but in the long run it could contribute to lower energy bills and usage so is worth doing.
-And it goes without saying that installing secondary window glazing is a must to keep out noise and chills.
+It might cost you quite a bit at first (less if you DIY it), but in the long run, it could contribute to lower energy bills and usage, so it's worth doing.
+It goes without saying that installing secondary window glazing is also a must to keep out noise and cooler temps.